davidgasquez/handbook/Open Data Protocol.md

 	- [There is also `datadex` by Juan Benet](https://juan.benet.ai/blog/2014-03-11-discussion-scienceexchange/) (IPFS Creator).
 It shares some of the  [ideas](https://github.com/jbenet/data/blob/master/dev/designdoc.md) outlined in this document.
 	- [Qri](https://qri.io/).
 An evolution of the classical open portals that added [[decentralization]] (IPFS) and computing on top of the data.
 Sadly, [it came to an end early in 2022](https://qri.io/winding_down).
 It's the closest thing to the ideal I shared earlier I'm aware of.
 	- [Holium](https://docs.holium.org/).
 An open source protocol dedicated to the management of data connected through transformations.
 Similar to Pachyderm but using WASM and IPFS.
-	- [Dolt](https://docs.dolthub.com/) is another interesting project in the space.
+	- [Dolt](https://docs.dolthub.com/) is another interesting project in the space with some awesome data structures.
 - In web3, we have [Ocean Protocol](https://oceanprotocol.com/) and [The Graph](https://thegraph.com/).
 They've designed the incentive landscape and provided tools to share and discover data.
 For now, I think they only work for blockchain related datasets.
 - There are also some interesting databases in the space ([DuckDB](https://duckdb.org/)) that focus on decentralizing the querying capabilities, using technologies like WASM.
 	- This makes possible an intermediary step in which you could read Parquet files from IPFS, model the data with `dbt` and write them back on IPFS.